capedevs/capedevs.github.io/content/DeepDive.md

+---
+title: "A Deep Dive"
-## Finding a Peak in an Unsorted List: A Deep Dive
+description: "Finding a Peak in an Unsorted List"
+date: "2024-Jul-04"
+author: "Simangaliso Vilakazi"
+---

 ## Introduction